 I used talcum powder for feminine hygiene and I was diagnosed with ovarian cancer.
 Can I file a lawsuit?

 If you or someone you love used talcum powder or Shower to Shower for feminine care and were diagnosed with ovarian cancer, you may be entitled to compensation.
 With some lawsuits already being decided, it is imperative that you act now.

-The attorneys at Hood National Law Group have been holding companies like Johnson & Johnson responsible for pain and suffering they’ve caused consumers for decades.
-Call the Hood National Law Group today at 1-800-214-1010 for a free initial consultation or use the form on the right-hand side of the page.
+The attorneys at National Injury Help have been holding companies like Johnson & Johnson responsible for pain and suffering they’ve caused consumers for decades.
+Call National Injury Help today at 1-800-214-1010 for a free initial consultation or use the form on the right-hand side of the page.